Facial Rejuvenation with The Ultra Pulsed CO2 Laser

 The reversal of solar damage and aging of facial skin

-- Repair (healing) is the easier of the two and lasers and intense pulsed light (which has a similar action to Laser) have the ability to convert light into heat, which has a healing effect on the damaged template cells.
+Repair (healing) is the easier of the two and lasers and IPL (which has a similar action to laser) have the ability to convert light into heat, which has healing effect on the damaged template cells.

-- Replacement (regeneration) of the epidermis and new collagen formation in the dermis is obviously the better outcome and the carbon dioxide laser is the laser of choice for this.
+Replacement (regeneration) of the epidermis and new collagen formation in the dermis is obviously the better outcome and the carbon dioxide is the laser of choice for this.

 The Carbon Dioxide (CO2) Laser – how does it work its magic?